• Modern UX

 Your privacy while using Warp

 At Warp, we’re building a completely new way to use the command line.
-This new way entails cloud-based features and opportunities for team collaboration.
+Warp is an intelligent terminal that uses cloud-based LLMs to help developers, and also has a built in suite of cloud collaboration primitives.
 Because Warp works differently from classic terminal tools, we would like to share how we protect your privacy as you’re using the app.

-Warp’s app telemetry is optional and you can opt out at any time.
+Warp’s telemetry is optional, and you can opt out at any time.

-Our philosophy is transparency and control of any data leaving your machine.
+Our philosophy is full transparency and control of any data leaving your machine.

 How Warp Works